ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## How to configure the "Powered by CKEditor" logo?

-For open source, free users, the "Powered by CKEditor" logo will always be displayed.
-There is, however, some degree of control over it.
+For open-source, free users, the "Powered by CKEditor" logo will always be displayed.
+You can, however, adjust some aspects of it to suit your editor integration better.

 ### Layout customization